-ES 334 - Physiological Assessment

-3 hours (Exercise Science majors only)
+ES 334 - Physiological Assessment 3 hours (Exercise Science majors only)

 This course is designed to introduce students to the functional assessment of human fitness and performance.
-Students will be actively involved in the measurement and evaluatin of components of body composition, cardiorespiratory, musculoskeletal, and skill-related fitness.
+Students will be actively involved in the measurement and evaluation of components of body composition, cardiorespiratory, musculoskeletal, and skill-related fitness.
 Prerequisities: ES 190 and STAT 190.

-ES 342 - Concepts of Biomechanics 3 hours (Exercise Science or Health Science majors only)
+ES 342 - Concepts of Biomechanics

-Concepts of Biomechanics investigates the anatomical and mechanical bases of human movement.
+3 hours (Exercise Science or Health Science majors only) Concepts of Biomechanics investigates the anatomical and mechanical bases of human movement.
 The anatomical component focuses on the skeletal, articular, and neuromuscular systems as they affect movement.
 The mechanical component focuses on kinematic and kinetic principles and their relationship to human movement.
-Prerequisites: ES 190 or HLTH 190 with grades of "D" or higher, and Elementary Functions Essential Skills requirement.
+Prerequisites: ES 190 or HLTH 190, and Elementary Functions Essential

-ES 343 - Motor Learning and Control 2 hours (Exercise Science Majors only)
+ES 343 - Motor Learning and Control 2 hours (Exercise Science majors only)